STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 irregular the problem domain becomes, the worse the overall machine utilization and the (strong) scaling characteristics become.
-While it is not impossible to implement more dynamic, data driven, and asynchronous applications using MPI, it is overly difficult to do so.
-At the same time, if we look at applications preferring to execute the code close the :term:`locality` where the data was placed, i.e., utilizing active messages (for instance based on
+While it is not impossible to implement more dynamic, data driven, and asynchronous applications using MPI, it is somewhat difficult to do so.
+At the same time, if we look at applications that prefer to execute the code close to the :term:`locality` where the data was placed, i.e., utilizing active messages (for instance based on
 |charm_pp|_), we see better asynchrony, simpler application codes, and improved
 scaling.